MRtrix3/mrtrix3/docs/getting_started/command_line.rst

    ``mrconvert`` has no way to tell that the image it produced hasn't been passed onto another command.
-This means the temporary file it creates will remain on the filesystem (``/tmp/`` by default), needlessly taking up storage space.
+This means the temporary file it creates will remain on the filesystem (default: ``/tmp/`` on Unix, '.' on Windows, see :ref:`mrtrix_config`), needlessly taking up storage space.
 Eventually this can fill up the entire filesystem, causing subsequent commands to fail and creating problems for the system as a whole.
+If this happens, the script :ref:`mrtrix_cleanup` can be used to remove temporary files from a specific location.

 For this to work properly, it is important to know which arguments each